First-Timers FAQs for Road Races

 Where should I go on the starting line?

-Not everyone will get a spot on the starting line and some people will have to line up further back.
+Not everyone will get a spot on the starting line, and some people will have to line up further back.
 The men and women (we give equal space to women) who think they are among the fastest should get a spot on the actual line.
-Pick a spot that matches roughly how fast you think you are, so if you think you’re a mid-pack runner, line up somewhere in the middle.
+Pick a spot that roughly matches how fast you think you are, so if you think you’re a mid-pack runner, line up somewhere in the middle.
 Walkers/hikers should go to the back.

 When in the starting area, listen carefully to the race director’s announcements and remain quiet so others can hear, as well.